 Calculate the total force exerted on an object.
-Enter the mass of that object and the acceleration and this calculate will evaluate the total force.
+Enter the mass of that object and the acceleration and this calculator will evaluate the total force.

 - Velocity Calculator

 The following formula is used to calculate force: